MohammadAnsari-28/code-challenge/README.md

 ## Task 4:
 Assignment: Introduce `redux-toolkit` and store the list of pokémon in the redux store.<br>
 Question 4: What makes the `createSlice` in redux-toolkit difference then A Reducer in redux?<br>
+Answer: `createSlice` significantly reduces the boilerplate code compared to traditional reducers.
+Actions are created automatically.
+It's has built in middleware to perform async task.
+And it's uses immer internally for immutable state.<br>
 Question 5: Describe the benefits of immutable code.<br>
+Answer: Because of immuatble code, the code is more predictable, reliable, and maintainable.
+So we can easly debug or track reducers and state updation

 commit the code as `task-4`<br>